François Pierre La Varenne: Le Cuisinier françois (1651)

 La Varenne's work was the first to set down in writing the considerable culinary innovations achieved in France in the seventeenth century, while codifying food preparation in a systematic manner, according to rules and principles.
 He introduced the first bisque and Béchamel sauce.
 He replaced crumbled bread with roux as the base for sauces, and lard with butter.
-Here one finds the first usage of the terms bouquet garni, fonds de cuisine (stocks) and reductions, and the use of egg-whites for clarification.
+Here one finds the first usage of the terms bouquet garni, fonds de cuisine (stocks) and reductions, and the use of egg-whites for clarification and the extensive use of egg yolks combined with Verjuice to finish the sauce of most stews.

 It also contains the earliest recipe in print for mille-feuille.
 The cooking of vegetables is addressed, an unusual departure.
 In a fragrant sauce for asparagus there is evidence of an early form of hollandaise sauce: "make a sauce with good fresh butter, a little vinegar, salt, and nutmeg, and an egg yolk to bind the sauce; take care that it doesn't curdle..."

 La Varenne preceded his book with a text on confitures—jams, jellies and preserves—that included recipes for syrups, compotes and a great variety of fruit drinks, as well as a section on salads (1650).